 How I use odd numbers in food photography?

-- I try to create a triangle with three elements.
+- Create a triangle with three elements